murffious/Software_Books-Notes/README.md

 I believe education is key to any career.
 Always learning and being ablet o learn a new technology is exptermely improtant in todays tech world.
 Since I did not gradute as a CS degree yet work in the tech space my erly goal was to educate myself with teh smae if not more knowledge than any colelgee eduacted person IN Cs or simialr.

+Public speaking - debate class -  5 years teaching and leadereship experince - OTHER SKILLS put this in the section about the book  use teh SARS to write up interview questions. answers like projects answers just put it all in there.
+JS ahrd parts technincal communication precisions.
 ###### [Beginning Software Engineering by Rod Stephens](http://onlinelibrary.wiley.com/book/10.1002/9781119209515)
 >definition : An organized, analytical approach to the design, development, use and maintenance of software. (p. xxii)